devmount/SongDrive/frontend/src/docs/docs.en.md

 ## Usage

-SongDrive provides a main menu on the left to navigate to all main pages like the dashboard, the overview of all songs and setlists, profile and settings pages as well as the overview of shortcuts and this documentation.
+SongDrive provides a main menu on the left to navigate to all main pages like the dashboard, the overview of all songs and setlists, the users profile apge as well as the overview of shortcuts and this documentation.

 ### Dashboard